elias-m-b/Excel-dashboard-Bike-Sale/README.md

 # Excel-dashboard-Bike-Sale

-It's inspired by the a video on Alex The Analyst youtube channel.
+A guided project.

+Check out Alex The Anlayst on youtube.